Production management

 Recommended courses

-- Continuous Improvement of Manufacturing Systems
+- Continuous Improvement

 - Supply Chain Management

-- Data Science for Business
+- Data Science

 Important concepts to start the course

-- Data analysis using Excel
+- Data Analysis using Excel

-- Active engagement and teamwork
+- Active listening, engagement, and teamwork

 Learning Outcomes